 Ask about the advisor's fee structure.
 A trustworthy advisor should be upfront and honest about what they charge.

-Transparency is key.
+Transparency is key for financial advisor fees.
 Get an estimate of the total cost including all services and commissions they charge.

 Have them explain how each item in your account statement is charged and computed.